ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 <br>

 ## Address for accessing SmartCOOP front-end
-Please click on link below (Don't copy & past link to browser address bar.
-Or if you copy & past link to browser make sure that you refresh page before dapp usage.)
+Please click on link below (don't copy & past link to browser address bar or if you copy & past link to browser make sure that you refresh page before dapp usage.)
 <hr>

 https://ilijapet.github.io/smartCOOP/client/